Native Linux Microcontainers

 4. CLI Integration (internal/rnx/resources/runtime.go)

-• Runtime management commands (rnx runtime install/list/info)
+• Runtime management commands (rnx runtime build/list/info)

 Directory Structure